MJKWoolnough/jslib/README.md

 }
 ```

-The alert method adds an `alert`-like window to the [WindowElement](#windows_windowelement) or [ShellElement](#windows_shellelement) it was called upon.
+The alert method adds an [alert](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert)-like window to the [WindowElement](#windows_windowelement) or [ShellElement](#windows_shellelement) it was called upon.

 The button text is set to the `OK` field of the language object, which can be set with [setLanguage](#windows_setlanguage).

-The returned Promise will resolve to true if the button is clicked, and false if the dialog window was closed.
+The returned [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) will resolve to true if the button is clicked, and false if the dialog window was closed.

 #### <a name="windows_baseelement_confirm">confirm</a>
 ```typescript